Course Outline

 • Overview of popular RE tools and platforms suitable for government use

-• Integrating Requirements Engineering into Agile and traditional frameworks in the public sector
+• Integration of Requirements Engineering into Agile and traditional frameworks in the public sector

-• Communication and collaboration practices to ensure RE success in government projects
+• Communication and collaboration practices for RE success in government projects

-• End-to-end case study: From elicitation to documentation in a government project
+• End-to-end case study: From elicitation to documentation for a government project

-• Team simulation: Managing requirement changes in an active government project
+• Team simulation: Managing requirement changes in a live government project

-• Exam-style practice questions and review for government-specific scenarios
+• Exam-style practice questions and review tailored to government requirements

 Summary and Next Steps for Government Professionals